fly-language/fly-language.github.io/docs/overview.md

 ```

 To define a new constant FLY provide instead the `val` clause, also
-followd by assignment operator and initialization value.
+followed by assignment operator and initialization value.

 ```golang
 val <identifier> = <value>